 Location: Les Saintes

 Today kicked off like usual.
-It’s kind of unbelievable to think that we have gone so far, done and learned so much these last three months, and now we are just 3 days away from saying goodbye to Argo and its crew.
-It’s been 86 days full of ups and downs, tough moments and incredible experiences.
-Looking back I would of never imagined for things to go the way they did.
+It’s kind of unbelievable to think that we have gone so far, done, and learned so much these last three months, and now we are just three days away from saying goodbye to Argo and its crew.
+It’s been 86 days full of ups and downs, tough moments, and incredible experiences.
+Looking back, I would have never imagined for things to go the way they did.
 And I am happy to say that I am leaving this vessel without any regrets.
 I took advantage of every possible moment and gave all the energy I had inside of me.
-Since this is my last blog post I wanted to share this small message.
-I could go on for much longer but it’s time to tell you how awesome our day was.
-After a yummy breakfast and finishing our everyday cleanup we immediately got started with our final exam on Oceanography.
-That took a while but we all managed to complete it.
+Since this is my last blog post, I wanted to share this small message.
+I could go on for much longer, but it’s time to tell you how awesome our day was.
+After a yummy breakfast and finishing our everyday cleanup, we immediately got started with our final exam on Oceanography.
+That took a while, but we all managed to complete it.

 Tonight we are heading to our final destination: Antigua.
 We are expected to arrive late tomorrow morning.
-Passage preparation began at around 4’o clock and by dinner there was still a lot more to do.
-This was a specially lasting preparation given that all the dive gear and tanks had to be stored away.
+Passage preparation began at around 4’o clock, and by dinner, there was still a lot more to do.
+This was an especially lasting preparation given that all the dive gear and tanks had to be stored away.
 I’m sitting in the saloon now writing this blog post, and people are beginning to get ready for our Marine Biology Fish ID exam, so I guess it is time for me to do my final review.
 Over and out.

 Related VoyageView All Voyages

 via France, Italy, Spain, Morocco, Dominica, Guadeloupe, Antigua